mrled/lability-tutorial/02-Simple/index.markdown

 A hashtable where `NodeName = 'CLIENT1'`,
 indicating configuration specific to a host called `CLIENT1`.

-You can see that we specify the VSwitch in this section, as well as other settings unique to our new VM like what Windows media to install, how much RAM it has, and so forth.
+You can see that we define settings unique to our new VM, like what Windows media to install, how much RAM it has, and so forth.